Global Nutrition PG (11497.1)

 Inclusion and engagement

-It is highly recommended that students attend the ONLINE tutorials which will be run through this units CANVAS site (via the virtual room).
+It is highly recommended that students attend the tutorials.

 Required IT skills